About Treinen Farm Hayrides

 The Treinen Farm’s draft horses are an iconic part of the experience, and we strive to make every ride horse-drawn.
-However, in the case of horse sickness, lameness, excessive heat, dangerously slippery conditions, or extremely busy days, we will put a tractor-drawn wagon into the rotation to make sure the horses are safe and not overworked, and that guests get to the pumpkin patch in a timely fashion.
+However, in the case of horse (or driver) sickness, excessive heat, dangerously slippery conditions, or extremely busy days, we will put tractor-drawn wagons into the rotation to make sure the horses are safe and not overworked, and that guests get to the pumpkin patch in a timely fashion.
 You can always wait for the next horse-drawn ride if you wish, and definitely hop on a horse wagon on the way back if you ride the tractor wagon on the way out.

 Treinen Farm Draft Horses